Faculty Manual – Section I

 6. Assuring that conditions concerning liability insurance are met and are in effect.

-No faculty member with the rank of assistant professor or higher may receive a master’s or doctor’s degree from the department of the institution in which he or she holds academic appointment.
-Under special or exceptional circumstances, a faculty member (assistant professor or higher) may be allowed to pursue and receive an advanced degree from this institution, but only if that degree is granted from another department, and only if written permission is granted by the head of the department in which the faculty member holds rank, the head of the department granting the degree, the dean(s) of the college(s) involved, and the Provost.
+No faculty member with a rank of higher than instructor may receive a master’s or doctor’s degree from the department of the institution in which the faculty member holds academic appointment.
+Under special or exceptional circumstances, a faculty member with a rank higher than instructor may be allowed to pursue and receive an advanced degree from this institution, but only if that degree is granted from another department, and only if written permission is granted by the head of the department in which the faculty member holds rank, the head of the department granting the degree, the dean(s) of the college(s) involved, and the Provost.

-The Colorado Tuition Classification Law requires a newly appointed faculty member moving to Colorado from another state to be domiciled in Colorado for twelve (12) months before he or she or his or her spouse or minor child is eligible for Colorado resident status for tuition purposes.
+The Colorado Tuition Classification Law requires a newly appointed faculty member moving to Colorado from another state to be domiciled in Colorado for twelve (12) months before the faculty member or the faculty member’s spouse or minor child is eligible for Colorado resident status for tuition purposes.

 No member of the academic community (faculty members, administrative professionals, staff, and students) may unlawfully possess, use, manufacture, dispense, or distribute controlled substances, illicit drugs, or alcohol on University property or as a part of any University activity.
-The University, through its established committees and procedures, will impose sanctions on students and employees found to be in violation of this policy, possibly including, but not limited to, one (1) or more of the following: required rehabilitative treatment, reprimand, probation, expulsion, eliminating or lowering salary increases for a period of time, temporary suspension with or without pay, termination, and referral to civil authorities for prosecution consistent with local, State, and Federal law and University policy.
-University employees who are convicted under a criminal drug statute for an act in violation of this policy must report the conviction to their appropriate supervisor in writing within five (5) days.
-The University will annually inform faculty members, administrative professionals, staff, and students of applicable health risks, counseling, treatment, rehabilitation or reentry programs, and applicable local, State, and Federal law on unlawful possession or distribution of illicit drugs and alcohol.
+University policy also prohibits the performance of one’s duties while impaired by the use of alcohol or drugs.
+The University, through its established committees and procedures, will impose sanctions on students and employees found to be in violation of this policy, possibly including, but not limited to, one (1) or more of the following: reprimand, probation, expulsion, eliminating or lowering salary increases for a period of time, temporary suspension with or without pay, termination, and referral to civil authorities for prosecution consistent with local, State, and Federal law and University policy.
+University employees who are convicted under a criminal drug statute for an act in violation of this policy must report the conviction to the Executive Director of the Department of Human Resources, in writing within five (5) days.
+The University will annually inform faculty members, administrative professionals, staff, and students of applicable health risks, counseling, treatment, rehabilitation or reentry programs, and applicable local, State, and Federal law on unlawful possession or distribution of drugs and alcohol.

-The Colorado Government Immunity Act, (C.R.S., Article 10, Title 24), protects public employees from liability and from the costs of defense where the claim against the public employee arises out of injuries sustained from an act or omission of such employee occurring during the performance of his duties and within the scope of his employment.
+The Colorado Government Immunity Act, (C.R.S., Article 10, Title 24), protects public employees from liability and from the costs of defense where the claim against the public employee arises out of injuries sustained from an act or omission of such employee occurring during the performance of their duties and within the scope of their employment.

 The Colorado Governmental Immunity Act defines “employee” as “an officer, employee or servant of the public entity, whether or not compensated, elected, or appointed, but does not include an independent contractor or any person who is sentenced to Section 42-4-1202(4), C.R.S.
 1973, to participate in any type useful public service.”